Clubhouse: China blocks audio-networking app, users say | DW | 08.02.2021

-The app became a safe space for Chinese-speaking users to discuss issues like Tibet, Hong Kong and the detention of Uighurs.
-But they had been expecting authorities wouldn't leave it uncensored.
+The app became a safer space for Chinese-speaking users to discuss such issues as Tibet, Hong Kong and the detention of Uighurs.
+But users had been expecting that authorities wouldn't leave Clubhouse uncensored.

-China has blocked the American invite-only audio app, Clubhouse, users said on Monday.
+China has blocked the US invite-only audio app Clubhouse, users said on Monday.

 A tweet by a New York Times journalist in China, Paul Mozur, showed the error message.
-"Multiple people across China reporting Clubhouse now blocked” Mozur said.
+"Multiple people across China reporting Clubhouse now blocked," Mozur wrote.

-Clubhouse is an exclusive app that is only available on Apple devices, which typically only wealthier people could afford.
+Clubhouse is an exclusive app that is only available on Apple devices, which typically only wealthier people can afford in China.
 However, it became a platform for users to freely discuss thorny subjects.

 Those included typically censored issues in China such as the mass detention of Uighur Muslims and the protests in Hong Kong.